mw-it/licenseforhumanity/README.md

     <summary>Why supporting or sponsoring License For Humanity?</summary>
     <p>License For Humanity is a project of <a href="https://walid-moussa.de" target="_blank">Walid Moussa (MW)</a> under the <a href="https://github.com/mw-it/licenseforhumanity/blob/main/LICENSE.md" target="_blank">License For Humanity</a>.</p>
     <p>MW provides a lot of software and utilities as freeware for the web without requiring the users to pay any fee.</p>
-    <p>However, maintaining the web site, updating the existing utilities and releasing new utilities require to invest a fair amount of time and also money (especially for hosting).</p>
+    <p>However, maintaining the web sites, updating the existing utilities and releasing new utilities require to invest a fair amount of time and also money (especially for hosting).</p>
     <p>Do you use License For Humanity or do you find License For Humanity useful?</p>
     <p>Make your decision. <a href="https://donate.stripe.com/dR67tKff29ht3Cg145" target="_blank">With your donation you support the development of License For Humanity and other useful free creations/projects/software/utilities.</a></p>
     <p>I greatly appreciate your support!</p>